Hidden Gardens in Lisbon Worth Discovering

 Anchored by a 150-year-old cedar that fans out like an umbrella, this elegant garden is surrounded by antique kiosks, weekend markets, and the hum of well-dressed locals.
 A space for quiet people-watching and polished simplicity.

-Soverra Note: Ideal for a morning espresso and a gentle stroll.
+Soverra Insight: Ideal for a morning espresso and a gentle stroll.

 2. Estufa Fria (The Cold Greenhouse)